planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: Yeah I gotta get back soon.
 L: I'm crying, it's exhausting to laugh.

 **Abhi: Okay.
-Actually question.
+Let's get to another question.
 What's something that you guys are looking forward to in the upcoming holidays?**

 L: I’m looking forward to my birthday in 5 days.
 R: Oh sweet!
 My birthday is on the 20th!
 R: *Hi-fives Lori*
 L: Eeeek!
 Look at that.
-R: That’s why I’m gonna see Ben Kenny!
+R: That’s why I’m gonna see Ben Kenney!
 It’s his last solo show.
 L: I’m so jealous, you have to go.
 I’m looking forward to the company taking off, the Godsmack show in April in Milwaukee, and going to the beach in June.

 **Abhi: What about you Raunaq?**